STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining: Pipeline planning

 Given the deadline $T$, $n \times m$ submodel $R$ determined by compute planning, and the preload buffer $S$, \sys{} plans for a shard configuration $S'$ to load during computation, s.t.
 1) loading $S'$ does not stall the pipeline, and 2) $R=S+S'$ achieves maximum accuracy.

-\subsubsection{Accumulated IO budgets}
+\subsubsection{Accumulated IO Budgets}

-The goal is to track fine-grained, per-layer available IO to ensure the planning $S'$ does not stall the pipline.
+To ensure the planning $S'$ does not stall the pipline, \sys{} uses \textit{Accumulated IO Budgets} (AIBs) to track fine-grained, per-layer available IO bandwidth.

-\paragraph{Key ideas} Our first idea is layerwise \textit{Accumulated IO Budgets} (AIBs).
-Our observation is that the pipeline does not stall \textit{iff} before executing $k$-th layer, all shards of $0\dots k$ layers are loaded.
-To this end, we define AIBs as follows:
+\paragraph{Key ideas} To quantify AIBs, our observation is that the pipeline does not stall \textit{iff} before executing one layer, all shards of the current \textbf{and} prior layers are already loaded.
+We hence define AIBs as follows: